Do solar panels increase the value of your home?

 Just 8% of people said they’d be ‘unlikely’ or ‘very unlikely’ to do so.

-⚡ A solar & battery system will reduce a household’s electricity bills by 103%, on average
+⚡ A solar & battery system can reduce a household’s electricity bills by 103%, on average

 This might sound too good to be true, but it’s all because of the high performance of modern solar panels and storage batteries, as well as export income.